hungyie/A-B-testing/README.md

 # A-B-testing

-This python note book consist of a complete A/B testing procedure on a Kaggle dataset.
+This repo consists of a complete A/B testing procedure on a Kaggle dataset.